This article is intended to help you resolve problems with payments that have failed to be collected from your clients.

-Click the Actions button and you'll see options to Re-schedule or Cancel the payment.
+Click the 3 dots and you'll see options to Reschedule or Cancel payment.

-It will only re-appear in "Rejected" if payment collection is rejected again.
+It will only re-appear in Rejected tab if payment collection is rejected again.

 If you'd like to retry using a different payment method, first update the selected payment method for the relevant proposal, then re-schedule the payment collection.